Elementary Education (K-6) Certificate

-CURR 702 Early Literacy Teaching and Learning 3 Credits
+CURR 702 Early Literacy Development for Diverse Learners 3 Credits

-CURR 710 Elementary Mathematics Teaching and Learning 3 Credits
+CURR 710 Math Methods for the Inclusive Elementary Classroom 3 Credits

-CURR 715 Elementary Science, Arts, and Social Studies Teaching and Learning 3 Credits
+CURR 715 Inclusive Elementary Science, Arts, & Social Studies Teaching 3 Credits

 CURR 770 Clinical Experience and Seminar in Teaching 9 Credits